 Washing large amounts of dishware with tomato based soil can cause a pink/orange appearance.
 This will not affect performance and will gradually fade over time.
-Pre-rinsing will reduce the chance of staining.
+Prerinsing or using the Rinse/Hold cycle will reduce the chance of staining.
 Using Cool Dry option will lessen staining.